 Jo Mooney, Plumpton College

 If you find these forms a bit annoying, just give me a call on 07850 188620 or 01273 606246 — I always like to chat about how I might be able to help.
-Or just send me an email letting me know what you have in mind, and we can take it from there.
+Or just send an email to firstname.lastname@example.org — letting me know what you have in mind, and we can take it from there.
 If you do like the forms, don’t forget to put something in each box marked with a *.